-Use our calculator to find out how Help to Buy: Equity Loan can increase your budget, and help you move house with just a 5% deposit.
+Use our calculator guide to find out how Help to Buy: Equity Loan could help you buy a new home with just a 5% deposit.

 How much deposit do you have?

 The Government could lend you up to 20 of the home value.

 Search for Help to Buy: Equity Loan properties* available at this development with your new budget of .
 Press ‘Find home’ to start the search for your ideal home...

 Llantwit Major is a popular coastal town and community in the beautiful Vale of Glamorgan in Wales.
-Our new development Heritage Gate is in a fantastic location and with its wide range of two, three, four and five bedroom homes, there’s bound to be a property to suit you perfectly.
+Our development Heritage Gate is in a fantastic location and with its wide range of two, three, four and five bedroom homes, there’s bound to be a property to suit you perfectly.

 Lying on the Bristol Channel coast, the town’s Welsh name ‘Llanilltud Fawr’ means ‘llan’ church enclosure and ‘Illtud’ + ‘mawr’ great.
 Llantwit Major is recognised as being one of the most important early Christian settlement in Wales as Saint Illtud founded a church and religious school there in around 500 AD.